-Nineteenth-century Gothic Revival architecture was elaborate, dichromatic, and used often for church and government buildings.
+Nineteenth-century Gothic Revival architecture was elaborate, dichromatic, and often used in the design of church and government buildings in Ontario.
 In contrast, Neo-Gothic is grander, monochromatic, provides eclectic and often ornate style with elaborate stonework, vaulted ceilings, and steep pitched roofs.

-The original Congregational Church building at 9 Church Street is a Neo-Gothic structure with a steeply pitched roof over the main entrance, brick on the façade that extends through the first storey on the new additions and the height of the building on the original church construction.
+The original Congregational Church building at 9 Church Street is a Neo-Gothic structure with a steeply-pitched roof over the main entrance, brick on the façade that extends through the first storey on the new additions and the height of the building on the original church construction.
 This is complimented by large three point-arched windows and doors with drip moulds and decorative tracery on the exterior (Figures 21 & 22).
-Of particular note are the drip moulds atop some of the larger arched windows that feature decorative stone trim and are a different texture than the limestone cladding.
-Additionally, the structure features light-yellow brick and stonework with decorative tracery that flanks interior walls in the original stone church portion of the building, both characteristic of western Ontario Neo-Gothic architecture.
+Of particular note are the drip moulds atop some of the larger arched windows that feature decorative, textured stone trim.
+The structure also features light-yellow brick and stonework with decorative tracery that flanks interior walls in the original stone church portion of the building, both characteristic of western Ontario Neo-Gothic architecture.
 Segmentally-arched window openings are located on the north and west elevations at the basement level.